 - 1 year limited manufacturers warranty

-Versatile DEWALT DWFP55126 6-gallon oil-free pancake compressor is a 165 psi compressor which is perfect for up to 2 car tires or a small home-usage.
 It can run many tools ranging from a staple gun, and brad nailers to finishing guns and medium range spray guns.
 You can also fix your flat tires at home saving you from the hassle of going remote garage.

 It features rugged construction, with a one-touch automatic shut-off valve for safety and dual pressure gauges for easy monitoring.
-This unit also comes equipped with an air filter that can be easily removed when dirty.

 DEWALT DWFP55126 delivers 2.6 SCFM @ 90 PSI which is more than enough for indoor use.
 It produces 78.5 decibels of noise and weighs only 29 pounds.